cmadsen/TrelloBugzilla/README.md

 The script also works in Chrome with the [Tampermonkey](http://www.chromeextensions.org/appearance-functioning/tampermonkey/) extension installed.

+Installation
+===

 You have to edit the line

     var bugzillaLink = 'http://...';

-in the GM script to point at your own bugzilla installation.
+in the GM script to point at your own bugzilla installation before or after installing the script.